 The main job of electrical engineers is that they are responsible for designing as well as manufacturing software or any kind of machines because electrical engineering is related to the discipline of engineering which is concerned with the study, design, manufacture, and the application of equipment, devices and it’s systems which utilize electricity, electronics, and electromagnetism.

-Every electrical engineer has an academic degree with electrical engineering, electronics engineering, or electrical engineering technology as the major, and the degree takes four to five years to complete.
-The bachelor’s degree includes physics, mathematics, computer science, and project management, as well as several other topics in electrical engineering.
+Every electrical engineer has an academic degree with electrical engineering, electronics engineering, or electrical engineering technology as the major, which takes four to five years to complete.
+The bachelor’s degree includes physics, mathematics, computer science, project management, and several other electrical engineering topics.

-Some electrical engineers also choose to pursue postgraduate degrees such as Master of Engineering/Master of Science, Master of Engineering Management, a Doctor of Philosophy in Engineering, and there are several others.
-These masters of engineering degrees consist of research, coursework, or sometimes a mixture of these two.
+Some electrical engineers also pursue postgraduate degrees such as a Master of Engineering/Master of Science, a Master of Engineering Management, a Doctor of Philosophy in Engineering, and several others.
+These masters of engineering degrees consist of research, coursework, or sometimes a mixture.

-Electrical engineers toil in a wide range of industries and the skills that are required vary according to the types of industries.
-The jobs from them range from circuit theory to the supervising skills of a manager who’s given a project.
-The tools that they mostly need range from a voltmeter to designing and manufacturing equipment for software.
+Electrical engineers toil in a wide range of industries, and the required skills vary according to the types of industries.
+The jobs range from circuit theory to the supervising skills of a manager who’s given a project.
+The tools they mostly need range from a voltmeter to designing and manufacturing equipment for software.

 Here is a list of job responsibilities of electrical engineers.